1177 B.C.: The Year Civilization Collapsed featuring Dr. Eric H. Cline, CCAS Professor, Archaeologist and Ancient Historian

 Event Description

-Join fellow GW alumni as Dr. Eric H. Cline brings to life the vibrant multicultural world of the Late
+Join fellow GW alumni as Dr. Eric H. Cline brings to life the vibrant multicultural world of the Late1177 BC.jpg

 Bronze Age in his book, 1177 B.C.: The Year Civilization Collapsed.
 This book draws a sweeping panorama of the empires and globalized peoples of these great civilizations and shows that it was their very interdependence that hastened their dramatic collapse and ushered in a dark age that lasted centuries.